icinganalysis/icinganalysis.github.io/content/conclusions of the ice protection thread.md

 optimal systems for new aircraft configurations and new technologies may still require research and development.

+## Related

+The next thread in the NACA review series is the [Icing Cloud Meteorology Thread](Meteorology.md).

 ## Notes

 [^1]: Draney, John J.: "Heat Recovery Applied to Heating and Anti-Icing of Aircraft".
 SAE Transactions, Vol. 54, 1946.